morintori/inventory-management-xgboost-grupobimbo/docs/index.markdown

 ```
 My score does not crack the leaderboard, but I know where I can make improvements.
 If I had an instance I could run the dataset through my model in its entirety.
 Furthermore I could use this model as the first layer and run another model and take the weighted average of the two.
 I could also cluster products into cluster and use that as another feature.
 I tried to do that but some of the clusters I got were not useful, the products are not easily separated into this method because a spanish NLP may not easily separate different types of products, these products have names such as "Gansito" (little goose) which would be hard for a nlp to separate if it does not have the context.

 Thank you for reading and viewing my XGBoost model for inventory demand.
 Feel free to clone a copy and run my script.
+You will need to download the dataset from the kaggle link above.
+I also have the pipeline models in the repository, create_predictions_with_plmodels.py can be run with the pretrained models to create predictions.